igemmcmaster/genome-transformer/README.md

 Apply the [Sub-Linear Memory Performer](https://arxiv.org/pdf/2012.11346.pdf) to genome sequences and see what happens.

+## Background

+What are transformers?
+This section describes the technology from a highly abstracted perspective.

 ## Deliverables

 - [ ] Fetch pretraining data: genomes